 - dck worldwide, LLC f/k/a Dick Corporation (2009 to 2011)

 - Roger J. Peters, Esq., FCIArb, Construction Neutral (2011 to the present)

 AREA OF EXPERTISEConstruction/Design

 All neutrals on the DPR Panel are willing to travel to the neighbor islands and the mainland.
 If you have any questions, please contact DPR at (808) 523-1234

-Throughout his career, Roger has negotiated hundreds of contracts for both public and private owners relating to a wide variety of projects, including a major league baseball stadium ($200M design/build contract), International Airport ($850M construction management contract), water treatment and aqueduct project ($350M EPC contract), a large hotel and casino in Las Vegas ($125M GMP contract) and a 1100 megawatt power plant ($450M EPC contract).
+Throughout his career, Roger has supervised outside counsel on several very large cases both in court and in arbitration.
+He has also negotiated hundreds of contracts with both public and private owners relating to a wide variety of projects, including a major league baseball stadium ($200M design/build contract), an International Airport ($850M construction management contract), a water treatment and aqueduct project ($350M EPC contract, including operations and maintenance), a large hotel and casino in Las Vegas ($125M GMP contract) and an 1100 megawatt power plant ($450M EPC contract).
+In the power generation industry, Roger has been involved in the resolution of disputes on more than 15 major power plant projects from coal fired, cogeneration/combined cycle to nuclear.
+In addition, he has more than 30 years of experience in the heavy/highway construction industry, having been involved with various claims on major road, bridge, tunnel and airport runway projects.
 Roger was instrumental in resolving millions of dollars of claims on all of these projects with the owners, architects and engineers, prime and trade contractors, subcontractors, major insurance carriers and sureties.
-Although he has worked for a general contractor, Roger has represented several owners in the resolution of major disputes involving millions of dollars claimed by GC’s where the company worked in an agency CM capacity which demonstrates that he understands the owner’s side of the issues as well.